patKilcullen/Balderdash/NOTES.md

  WHAT TO DO:

+new card flip messes up defcards and change turn

  GAME FOR JUST TWO PLAYUER HAS TO BE DIFFERENT OR NOT ALLOPWED.... as it is, with two players, the players fake def wouldnt make a different because no one could guess it...
 Could have it where player whose turn it is is also allowed to enter a fake def.. could always work that way..

 PLay whose turn it is can't guess defs.